JC300/Reddit-To-Twitter-Bot/README.md

 Then save it.

-3. After that, on Windows, simply run the .py and it should show up and do it automatically.
+After that, on Windows, simply run the .py and it should show up and do it automatically.

-3a.
 Considering if you have Mac or Linux, open up Terminal and type:
 'python reddit_bot.py' (you must have it in your home folder)

-4. Enjoy.

 Feel free to get in touch with me if you have any issues!